 I understand that jungle first-hand.
 It is the jungle that swallows you and highlights that you do not matter; that you have no value; that you must work your fingers to the bone to succeed; and that success is measured by how much money you have.
 That jungle is bogus.
 It is materialistic and it kills the spirit.

 During my childhood, teenage years and early adulthood, I knew I was different, strange even.
 I thought this difference was a bad thing.
 I thought I needed to change, to fit in, to be normal, in order to be accepted.
 I thought I had to bury all the things I knew to be liked.
 I thought I had to please everyone around me and put my own needs, wants, and beliefs to one side so I could make other people happy.

 I learned early on to hide what I saw beyond our reality.
 It was not acceptable.
 I learned the ‘knowing’ I had was not tolerated in a little girl.
 I learned to hide my light.

 The truth I took on; the deep belief I carried lay heavy within me.
-I was wrong, phony, an imposter, not good enough for love, not good enough for success, not good enough for anything.
+I was wrong, phoney, an imposter, not good enough for love, not good enough for success, not good enough for anything.
 Only other people could be what they wanted, because they were liked and loved.
 They joined in among society easily.
-I did not and I decided I was deliquent.
+I did not and I decided I was delinquent.